jiin-kim109/2023-fall-hack/README.md

 NewLeafNavi is a web-based AI application designed to help users find ideal locations to begin a fresh chapter in their lives while traveling.
 When users initiate the program, it gathers their personal preferences across various categories to create a personalized travel plan.
 Subsequently, the AI presents a map displaying the top travel destinations based on the collected data.

 ## Requirements
-**note**: This project is required to run the command down below to download all the dependencies.
+**Note**: This project is required to run the command down below to download all the dependencies.

 ```bash
 // to install all the dependencies